-The apostate Israelites who began to wage war did not appear until more than 400 years after their departure from Egypt.
-This means that the Ezra bible account of 40 years of wandering in the desert followed by the Conquest of Canaan, in which a generation of peaceful unarmed Faithists fleeing tyranny are quickly succeeded by a horde of marauding conquerors, proves itself to be a convenient compressions of historical time.
+The apostate Israelites who began warring did not appear until more than 400 years after the exodus from Egypt.
+Yet according to the Ezra bible account one is expected to believe that 40 years of wandering in the desert was followed by the Conquest of Canaan, in which a generation of peaceful unarmed Faithists fleeing slavery and tyranny were succeeded by a horde of marauding conquerors, This non-sequitur proves itself to be a convenient compression of historical time.
 A device the authors of the Ezra bible use on several occasions to weave together a national history, part myth part fact.

-Other such time compressions are evident in the times between Abraham and Jacob, and Jacob and Moses (See Who was Thoth).
+Other such time compressions of time and generations in the Ezra bible are evident in the shortened times between Abraham and Joseph, and Joseph and Moses (See Who was Thoth).
 According to Oahspe, there were more than a thousand years between these three individuals.

 Between Jacob and Moses.........................1300 years (2850 to 1550 b.c.e.)